 The previous evaluation demonstrates the efficacy of our method in detecting recent malware on the Android platform.
-However, DREBIN cannot generally prohibit infections with malicious applications, as it builds on concepts of static analysis and lacks the capabilities of a run-time analysis.
-Some strains of malware make use of obfuscation or load code dynamically, which hinders any static inspection.
-To alleviate the absence of a dynamic analysis, DREBIN thus extracts API calls related to obfuscation and loading of code, such as DexClassLoader.loadClass() and Cipher.getInstance().
+However, DREBIN cannot generally prohibit infections with malicious applications, as it builds on concepts of static analysis and lacks dynamic inspection.
+In particular, transformation attacks that are non-detectable by static analysis, as for example based on reflection and bytecode encryption [see 30], can hinder an accurate detection.
+To alleviate the absence of a dynamic analysis, DREBIN extracts API calls related to obfuscation and loading of code, such as DexClassLoader.loadClass() and Cipher.getInstance().
 These features enable us to at least spot the execution of hidden code-even if we cannot further analyze it.
-In combinations with other features, DREBIN is able to identify malware despite the use of some obfuscation techniques.
+In combinations with other features, DREBIN is still able to identify malware despite the use of some obfuscation techniques.

 To avoid crafting detection patterns manually, we make use machine learning for generating detection models.
 While learning techniques provide a powerful tool for automatically inferring models, they require a representative basis of data for training.
 That is, the quality of the detection model of DREBIN critically depends on the availability of representative malicious and benign applications.
 While it is straightforward to collect benign applications, gathering recent malware samples requires some technical effort.
-Fortunately, methods for offline analysis, such as DroidRanger [31], AppsPlayground [24] and RiskRanker [18], might help here to automatically acquire malware and provide the basis for updating and maintaining a representative dataset for DREBIN over time.
+Fortunately, methods for offline analysis, such as DroidRanger [40], AppsPlayground [29] and RiskRanker [21], might help here to automatically acquire malware and provide the basis for updating and maintaining a representative dataset for DREBIN over time.